matkoniecz/website-checklist/validators.md

 [Test made by Google](https://search.google.com/test/mobile-friendly).
 Especially important as hopefully what is reported here is similar to factors considered by Google for [ranking mobile-friendly websites higher](https://webmasters.googleblog.com/2016/03/continuing-to-make-web-more-mobile.html).

-Following suggestions (like using viewport) from it may save time on what would be otherwise wasted on unneded debugging.
+Following suggestions (like using viewport) from it may save time on what would be otherwise wasted on unneeded debugging.

 # Grammarly